 See South Africa's sporting history from the Radisson Blu Gautrain Hotel, Sandton Johannesburg

-The Radisson Blu Gautrain Hotel, Sandton Johannesburg, is the perfect place for visitors looking to travel to the city's most famous sporting sites, such as the FNB Stadium and Wanderers Stadium.
-Ideally situated adjacent to the city's high speed rail link, guests can relax in this hotel's world-class facilities after a long day sightseeing.
+The Radisson Blu Gautrain Hotel, Sandton Johannesburg, is the perfect place for visitors looking to travel to the city's most famous sporting sites, such as FNB Stadium and Wanderers Stadium.
+Ideally situated adjacent to the city's high speed rail link, the hotel offers guests world-class facilities and relaxation after a long day of sightseeing.